rubymotion-community/Joybox/README.md

 rake
 ```

-# Troubleshoot the REPL
+## Troubleshoot the REPL
 If the iOS application starts in landscape orientation, please rotate and return it to the original orientation.

 (cmd + <= & cmd + =>)

 ## Feedback and Help
+For questions and feedback use the project's [Google Group](https://groups.google.com/forum/?fromgroups#!forum/joybox-wrapper)

-For questions, feedback, bug reports, use the project's [Issue Tracker](https://github.com/rubymotion/Joybox/issues).
+For bug reports use the project's [Issue Tracker](https://github.com/rubymotion/Joybox/issues).

 ## Contributions